DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 2FIX:
 -----
+* No shortstr defaults to the `cmk_ed_us` variant.
+Should default to current variant, as w/ layout?
+	- Instead of the fancy `setxkbmap -query` stuff, could just not use `-layout` nor `-variant` when empty?!
+		- Unless set by `-l -o` switches?
+	- Or keep setkb as a Cmk-eD setting tool, therefore defaulting to `cmk_ed_us`?

+* Add a switch for resetting options?

 * WSL1 uses xorg rules.
 I've only prepared for evdev and base.
 How to solve that?
 But xorg -> base by link!
-	- Is there another reason, then, that setxkbmap can't see my changes?
+	- Is there another reason, then, that setxkbmap using WSL1 can't see my changes?
 The files are installed.

 * Local dir by setkb.sh isn't working?
 <br>